-A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, to APPROVE/ADOPT items 1 and 3 under the Consent Agenda.
+Commissioner motion Hardin. seconded Vice A was made bv bv Mayor Burrie, to APPROVE/ADOPT items 1 and 3 under the Consent Agenda.
 The motion carried unanimously.

 18-172 Request of ratification by City Commission for Emergency Change Order for E-31-17 Deep Well Relining project from awarded vendor Layne Christensen Company in the amount of \$577,500.00.